malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 ### UART

-Every Mbed board includes a serial interface to the host PC.
-This is a requirement and it's useful to be able to run automated tests using Greentea as well as displaying the status of the application.
+Every Mbed board includes a serial interface to the host PC, which allows the console to print useful information about the application status as well to perform basis debug tasks.

+This is also a requirement to run automated tests using Greentea, as the communication between the host PC and the MCU is done over serial.

 This is an example on how to define UART names in PinNames.h: